 This Homemade Donuts recipe is mega popular!
 Ultra soft, light, airy and they are sinfully addictive.
-I have provided countless tips and tricks to achieve the most amazing doughnuts you'll ever make.
-It's as light as biting into a cloud.
+I have provided countless tips and tricks to achieve the most amazing doughnuts you'll ever make at home.
+It's as light as biting into a cloud!

 Jump to:

-- How to make soft donuts at home?
+- How to make donuts at home step by step with pictures

 - What is the best temperature to deep fry donuts?